 Stjepan gave us some time to explore the town and the 15th century church of St Nicolas while he went for the van.
 Just enough time for an ice cream.

 As we’d had an informative tour of Dubrovnik and a refreshing interlude in Cavtat, Stjepan decided to up the game with a crazy cliff side ride to the top of the mountain.
 The road was narrow and steep, with signs warning of wild boar.
 All well and good, until big busses and trucks came in the other direction.
 I had to close my eyes when Stjepan pulled to the infinitesimal side of the road.

 Back to Dubrovnik, we bid goodbye to Stjepan and explored the city on our own.
-At this point it was staggeringly hot, but we’re not ones to back down from our plans, so we walked the walls of the city and had a drink on a terrace beyond the walls.
-To this day, we marvel that we were allowed into the restaurant as hot and sweaty as we were.
+At this point it was staggeringly hot, but we’re not ones to back down from our plans, so we walked the walls of Dubrovnik, entering at Minčeta Tower near the Pile Gate.
+The length of the walls is about 1.2 miles but includes over 1000 steps up and down.
+By the time we reached our planned refreshment stop, a terraced cafe on the outside of the walls, we were exhausted and steaming.
+To this day, we marvel that the staff allowed us into the restaurant as hot and sweaty as we were.

 Where have you traveled that you’d like to return to?
 We’re always looking for new adventures!

 For more ideas to plan YOUR ideal trip read: How to Plan the Perfect European Vacation.

 Ready to go? – Packing for a Mediterranean Cruise